A Guide to United States Coast Guard (USCG) Merchant Mariner Credential (Z Card) Process for New Aspirants and Professional Mariners

 The National Maritime Center (NMC) is the Merchant Mariner Credentialing (MMC) Authority for the USCG under the auspices of the Department of Homeland Security.
 To ensure a safe, secure, and environmentally sound Marine Transportation System, the mission of the NMC is to issue credentials to fully-qualified mariners in the United States maritime jurisdiction.
 The Office of Merchant Mariner Credentialing (CG-MMC), as set forth in Title 46 of the U.S. Code, develops regulations and sets policies governing United States Merchant Marine credentialing and maritime labor issues.
 The focus is on the Human Element dimension of the Marine Transportation System (MTS) which serves as the first of the four MTS dimensions - Mariners, Vessels, Waterways, and Ports.

-A Merchant Mariner Credential (MMC) is a credential combining the elements of the merchant mariner’s document (MMD), merchant mariner’s license (license), and certificate of registry (COR) as well as the STCW endorsement issued pursuant to the STCW Convention and STCW Code.
+A Merchant Mariner Credential (MMC) (also know as Merchant Marine Document or Merchant Marine Z Card or USCG Z Card) is a credential combining the elements of the merchant mariner’s document (MMD), merchant mariner’s license (license), and certificate of registry (COR) as well as the STCW endorsement issued pursuant to the STCW Convention and STCW Code.
 MMDs, licenses, STCW endorsements and CORs are no longer issued as separate documents and all qualifications formerly entered on those separate documents appear in the form of an endorsement(s) on an MMC.
 An MMC authorizes the holder to serve in any capacity endorsed thereon, or in any lower capacity in the same department, or in any capacity covered by a general endorsement.
 An MMC may be issued to qualified applicants by the National Maritime Center or at any Regional Examination Center or through the mail.

 This document is issued to qualified mariners and is requirement for all crew members of ships with a Gross Register Tonnage (GRT) of over 100 and, is also required for all vessels required to operate with a Master Mariner of all sizes.
 MMC replaces all old documents issued by USCG and a mariner may continue to serve under the authority of and within any restriction on their license, MMD, COR, and/or STCW endorsement until the first renewal or upgrade of that credential, but not later than April 15, 2014.

-USCG has established several Regional Examination Centers (RECs) along with Monitoring Centers throughout the country.
+- USCG has established several Regional Examination Centers (RECs - see picture above) along with Monitoring Centers throughout the country.
 RECs pre-screen applications for completeness, administer exams, and conduct oversight of approved courses.
 They also serve as an outreach to the Maritime Industry to ensure a better understanding of the merchant marine credentialing process.

-- If the credential is approved, it is printed and mailed
+- Mariner credential is printed and mailed to mariner

 USCG Deck Officer License Requirements